 App Engine is great but if you are using Docker, you can only use Flexible Environment which is not what I want as I would love to continue to use Standard Environment.
 Here is a comparison of the two environments.

 My goal is to use Docker for development only.
 When the app is deployed, it will still be deployed to App Engine Standard Environment as usual.
-After some researches and trial, I found a way.
+After some researches and trial, I found a way to do so.

 Create App Engine Development Docker

-After I asked on Stackoverflow, and thanks to user dhauptman giving me the direction, I was able to create the Dockerfile that can spin up a docker container with Google Cloud SDK and running Go App Engine development environment.
+After I asked on Stackoverflow, and thanks to dhauptman giving me the direction, I was able to create the Dockerfile that can spin up a docker container with Google Cloud SDK and run Go App Engine development environment.
 Here is the Dockerfile:

 I assume you have basic Docker knowledge so I am not going to explain the Dockerfile step by step here.
-One thing costed me some time is the CMD.
-You must have "--host=0.0.0.0" and "--admin_host=0.0.0.0" in your CMD otherwise you will not be able to access your app engine development instances from your local environment.
+One thing that cost me some time was the CMD.
+You must have “–host=0.0.0.0” and “–admin_host=0.0.0.0” in your CMD otherwise you will not be able to access your app engine development instances from your local environment.